 The Norway rat (rattus norvegicus) goes by many names including street rat, brown rat, sewer rat, wharf rat, and barn rat just to name a few.
 No matter what you call it, you probably don’t want to find any one of these in your home.
 Knowing how to identify this rodent will make it easier to keep him out.

-What does this pesky rat want and why is he here?
+What do rats want and why are they here?